anticultist/vscode-ms-access-dump/README.md

 ## About

-Through the COM interface it is possible to [dump internal resources](https://stackoverflow.com/questions/187506/how-do-you-use-version-control-with-access-development) (e.g. forms, macros, queries, reports etc.) of a Microsoft Access application into separate files.
-This allows to develop a Microsoft Access application with multiple developers simultaneously.
+Microsoft Access allows you to [dump internal resources](https://stackoverflow.com/questions/187506/how-do-you-use-version-control-with-access-development) (forms, macros, queries, reports, etc.) into separate files through its COM interface.
+This enables collaborative development of Access applications with multiple developers working simultaneously.

-To ease the handling of such files this VSCode extension provides syntax highlighting for this custom dump format.
+This VS Code extension provides comprehensive language support for MS Access dump files, making it easier to read, navigate, and maintain these files with advanced syntax highlighting and intelligent code analysis.

-## Feature Overview
+## Features

-- Syntax highlighting for MS Access dump format (forms, macros, queries, reports)
+- **Advanced Syntax Highlighting** - Full syntax support for MS Access dump format (forms, macros, queries, reports)
-- embedded syntax highlighting for SQL and Visual Basic
+- **Embedded Language Support** - Syntax highlighting for SQL and Visual Basic code within dump files
-- breadcrumbs support
+- **Smart Navigation** - Breadcrumbs support for easy file navigation
-- color picker
+- **Color Picker Integration** - Interactive color picker for color values
-- encoding and editing of the PrtDevMode(W) block
+- **PrtDevMode(W) Support** - Decode, view, and edit printer device mode settings

-### Syntax highlighting
+### Syntax Highlighting

 ![Screenshot](./images/screenshot.png)

-This extension has syntax highlighting and breadcrumbs support so that the content can be analyzed more quickly.
+The extension provides comprehensive syntax highlighting and breadcrumbs support, making it easier to quickly analyze and understand the structure of your Access dump files.

-### PrtDevMode(W)
+### PrtDevMode(W) Block Support

 ![PrtDevModeW](./images/PrtDevModeW.gif)

+The extension can decode and display printer device mode settings stored in PrtDevMode(W) blocks.
+You can:

-You can hover over a PrtDevMode(W) block to view its stored information, or use the code lens feature to edit it directly.
+- **Hover** over a PrtDevMode(W) block to view its stored information
+- **Use Code Lens** to edit the settings directly in a user-friendly interface

+## Configuration

-## File Association
+### File Association

-This extension has a predefined file association for the following file endings: `*.form`, `*.mac`, `*.qry`, `*.report`.
+This extension automatically recognizes files with the following extensions:

+- `*.form` - Access forms
+- `*.mac` - Access macros
+- `*.qry` - Access queries
+- `*.report` - Access reports

+### Custom File Extensions

-If your project uses different file endings you can also add new [file association](https://code.visualstudio.com/docs/languages/overview#_add-a-file-extension-to-a-language) in `settings.json`, e.g.:
+If your project uses different file extensions, you can add custom [file associations](https://code.visualstudio.com/docs/languages/overview#_add-a-file-extension-to-a-language) in your `settings.json`:

 ```json
 {